karmab/kcli-ztp/docs/index.rst

       D-Bus, udev, scripted systemctl call, ...).
    4) In case of template units, the unit is meant to be enabled with some instance name specified.
-   # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
+   # 2620:52:0:1302::1:22 SSH-2.0-OpenSSH_8.0
-   # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
+   # 2620:52:0:1302::1:22 SSH-2.0-OpenSSH_8.0
-   # 192.168.1.6:22 SSH-2.0-OpenSSH_8.0
+   # 2620:52:0:1302::1:22 SSH-2.0-OpenSSH_8.0

 This script performs the following tasks:

 -  Install libvirt requirements as needed by the installer.
--  Installl sushy-tools and enable the corresponding service
+-  Installl kcli so that ksushy gets installed and enable the corresponding service
--  Launch an helper script which gathers the uuids of the master vms as it’s what’s needed to create their redfish addresses
--  Patch accordingly install-config.yaml.
+-  Patch the install-config.yaml so that the ip of the installer is used to reach said service

-Sushy Emulator allows us to manage those virtual masters as if they were physical nodes through Redfish protocol.
+Ksushy allows us to manage those virtual nodes as if they were physical through Redfish protocol.

 For instance, we can check all the redfish information of our first master:

 ::

-   REDFISH_ADDRESS=$(grep -m 1 redfish-virtualmedia /root/install-config.yaml | sed 's/        address: redfish-virtualmedia+//')
+   REDFISH_ADDRESS=$(grep -m 1 redfish-virtualmedia /root/install-config.yaml | sed 's/address: redfish-virtualmedia/http/')
    curl $REDFISH_ADDRESS

 Expected Output